zrythm/zrythm/doc/user/zrythm-interface/mixer.rst

 Mixer
 =====

 The Mixer tab contains the Mixer, where all the visible Channels in the project are shown.
+The Mixer is used to mix the audio signals from each Channel.

 .. image:: /_static/img/mixer.png
    :align: center